 Super easy to grow award winning spectacular

 Cactus and succulents, such as Adeniums, are one of the easiest succulents to grow.
 They grow fast and create natural bonsai looking plants.
 When planted in the ground adeniums will grow 4...6 feet tall (some taller) with tons of flowers.
 If you plant in pots you can control the size of the plant from a small windowsill to a larger decorative centerpiece.

 The adeniums produce spectacular flowers and grow huge caudex (massive exposed roots).
 The caudex gives the plants a natural bonsai look without all the bonsai growing work!
 In addition they create great centerpieces when in bloom.

 Shipment of Plants

 Adenium plants and similar leafy plants: It is common for the leaves (some or all) to fall off during or after shipment.
 This is normal for plants.
 These plants are shipped bare root so the natural defense for the plant is to conserve water which means get rid of the leaves.
 Just like when plants go dormant; the leaves will turn yellow/brown and fall off.
 This does not hurt the plant.
-Just replant the plant, place in the proper growing environment, give a little water and the leaves will come back.
+Just replant it, place in the proper growing environment, give it a little water and the leaves will come back.

-You can grow your adenium outside all year long in Southern parts of Florida, Texas, Arizona, New Mexico and California.
+You can grow your adeniums outside all year long in Southern parts of Florida, Texas, Arizona, New Mexico and California.
 If you live in areas that the temperatures drop consistently below 40 degrees then protect your plants.
 Adeniums need 5 to 6 hours of full sunlight a day to produce tons of flowers.
 If you give it more hours of sunlight they will grow faster and larger!
 They will grow in areas with less light, however, the frequency of flowering and growth of the adenium caudex will suffer.

 If you like to have flowers indoors, then wait until the desert rose plants start flowering and bring them indoors to enjoy.
 That's what we do with our favorite adenium plants.
 Optionally, completely grow adeniums indoors using grow lights.